machine/machine.specifications/README.markdown

 Machine.Specifications is a [Context/Specification](http://www.code-magazine.com/article.aspx?quickid=0805061) framework geared towards removing language noise and simplifying tests.
 All it asks is that you accept the =()=>.

 The source code is available on github at [http://github.com/machine/machine.specifications](http://github.com/machine/machine.specifications).
-It is released under the terms of the Microsoft Public-License (Ms-PL).
+It is released under the terms of the MIT license with some parts MS-PL.
 Information about this license is contained within the accompanying License.txt file.

 ## Getting started with MSpec